rogerio-romao/typescript-backend-starter/README.md

 -   Husky & lint-staged for pre-commit quality checks
 -   Environment variable validation with Zod
 -   GitHub Actions for CI/CD
+-   **Hono** as the backend framework for fast, modern routing and middleware
+-   Zod validator for the Hono endpoints
+-   Built-in support for serving static files and favicon

+---

+## ⚡ Hono Backend

+This project uses [Hono](https://hono.dev/) as the backend framework, providing a lightweight, modern, and fast routing layer for Node.js.

+**Current endpoints and middleware:**

+-   `GET /` — Returns `Hello, World!`
+-   `GET /health` — Health check endpoint, returns `{ status: 'ok' }`
+-   `GET /testError` — Simulates an error, returns a 500 response
+-   `GET /favicon.ico` — Serves a static favicon
+-   `GET /static/*` — Serves static files from the public directory
+-   404 handler — Returns `This route does not exist` for unknown routes

+**Middleware:**

+-   Error handling middleware for clean error responses
+-   Static file serving middleware
+-   Favicon middleware

+**Testing:**

+-   Basic tests are included for all main endpoints and error cases, ensuring reliability and quick feedback during development.

 ---